DjordjevicPetar/Procedural-Programs/README.md

-# Programs
+# Procedural Programs
-All the programs I have made along the way
+Simple programs in Python and C, made in my first year of faculty